 How to prevent seasonal roof damage

-Winter, spring, summer and fall each bring their own unique challenges to your home and your roof!
+Winter, spring, summer, and fall each bring their unique challenges to your home and your roof.
 Let’s learn how the whole roof system protects your home and your family from seasonal roof damage.

 Problem: The greatest threat your roof faces during the winter is ice damming.
 Ice damming occurs when the sun and heat from inside your home conspire to melt the snow and ice on your roof.
 The meltwater flows to the edges of your roof, where it refreezes and creates a literal dam that prevents more meltwater from running off.
 Icicles – sometimes really big ones – begin to form.

-This is not good: ice dams can damage your roof, attic or the interior walls of your home.
+These ice dams are not good: not only can they cause roof damage, but can also harm your attic and the interior walls of your home.
 How can you prevent ice damming?